 Causal Pathogen and Occurrence in the U.S.

-- Tar spot is a relatively new disease of corn in the Midwestern U.S., first appearing in Illinois and Indiana in 2015 (Bissonnette, 2015; Ruhl et al., 2016) and subsequently spreading to Michigan, Wisconsin, and Iowa (Figure 1).
+- Tar spot is a relatively new disease of corn in the Midwestern U.S., first appearing in Illinois and Indiana in 2015 (Bissonnette, 2015; Ruhl et al., 2016) and subsequently spreading to Michigan, Wisconsin, Iowa, and Ohio (Figure 1).
 Its presence was also confirmed in Florida in 2016 (Miller, 2016).

 - Tar spot in corn is caused by the fungus Phyllachora maydis, which was first observed in high valleys in Mexico.